CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 **Note: CHTC is not HIPAA-compliant** and users should not bring HIPAA data into CHTC services.
 If you have data security concerns or any questions about data security in CHTC, please get in touch!
-We'll be happy to discuss.

 ## User Expectations